 Welcome to the Been Laboratory for Behavioral Neuroscience at Haverford College.

 I am a behavioral neuroendocrinologist; this means I’m interested in the relationship between the brain, hormones, and behavior.
 In my lab, we primarily study reproductive behaviors.
 I am interested in several aspects of reproduction– including attraction, copulation, and pregnancy/postpartum– and my lab group is working to identify neural correlates and sites of neuroplasticity associated with each.
 Our research takes a comprehensive technical approach, ranging from the cellular/molecular to the systems/behavioral levels of analysis.
-We use hamsters and mice to model these complex brain-hormone-behavior relationships under simpler and more controlled conditions.
+We use rodents (mice and hamsters) to model these complex brain-hormone-behavior relationships under simpler and more controlled conditions.
 Our goal is to understand fundamental principles of neurobiology that can be applied to improve human health.